xiaoxiaoxh/DeformPAM/README.md

 ![pipeline](assets/pipeline.png)

 - In stage ①, we assign actions for execution and annotate auxiliary actions for supervised learning in a real-world environment and train a supervised primitive model based on Diffusion.
+Circles with the same numbers represent the manipulation positions for an action.
 - In stage ②, we deploy this model in the environment to collect preference data composed of annotated and predicted actions.
 These data are used to train a DPO-finetuned model.
 - During stage ③ (inference), we utilize the supervised model to predict actions and employ an implicit reward model derived from two models for Reward-guided Action Selection (RAS).
 The action with the highest reward is regarded as the final prediction.